Dipropyltryptamine: Pharmacodynamics

-DPT produces the head-twitch response, a behavioral proxy of psychedelic-like effects, in rodents.
+DPT is a serotonin receptor agonist in the rat uterus and stomach strip, with several-fold greater potency than dimethyltryptamine (DMT).
+It produces the head-twitch response, a behavioral proxy of psychedelic-like effects, in rodents.
 Studies on rodents have found that the effectiveness with which a selective 5-HT_{2A} receptor antagonist blocks the behavioral actions of DPT strongly suggests that the 5-HT_{2A} receptor is an important site of action for the drug, but the modulatory actions of a serotonin 5-HT_{1A} receptor antagonist also imply a serotonin 5-HT_{1A} receptor-mediated component to the actions of DPT.
+Unusually among most psychedelics, DPT did not show evidence of behavioral tolerance in rodents.

+Pharmacokinetics

+The metabolism of DPT has been described.